WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/CLR.md

 CLR Data Dictionary
 ===================
+Call Leg Record(CLR), lists the standard fields and measures aggregated at Queue level.
+TThe following fields are available from the API from a CLR record.

+Note - These fields are only applicable for the API and not Analyzer UI.

 | Field Name                        | Data Type |                                                                                       Description                                                                                       | Is Aggregation allowed? | Is GroupBy allowed? | Is Filter allowed?(use 'filter' argument for all the fields) | Is Sortable ? |
 |:---------------------------------:|:---------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------:|:------------------:|:----------:|:-------------:|